 Concentrate on what interests you most.

-In addition to the common courses for all criminal justice students in the bachelor’s program, you can choose from eight concentrations:
+In addition to the common courses for all criminal justice students in the bachelor’s program, you can choose from six concentrations:

 - Crime Analysis